jayhoneylee527/FIFA22-PlayerDB-Application/README.md

 # [Streamlit] FIFA22 Player Databases

 The app provides two functionalities:
-1) Find players by filtering
+### 1) Search players by filtering
+  - Adjust age, market value, player country, league and positions to find top talents under your criteria.
-2) Look up particular player
+### 2) Look up particular player
+  - Find a particular player and see basic info including the player's top traits.
+Also, see list of players with similar traits.

 The Streamlit App can be accessed [here](https://share.streamlit.io/jayhoneylee527/fifa22-playerdb/main/fifa.py)

 ### How are the players of "similar traits" selected?